MattPVNT/MattPVNT/README.md

 # Hi, i'm Mattia! 👋

-- 👉 Hobbies: I play the guitar, and love listenign to rock music!
+- 👉 Hobbies and Passions: I'm a Guitar player for a band called Everlift, big Alternative-Rock enjoyer 🎸🎵 🎸
-- 🔭 I’m attending a Front-End developing 2-year course;
+- 🔭 I’m attending a Front-End developing 2-year course in Pordenone
-- 🌱 I’m currently learning Js, Android apps developing using React Native;
+- 💻 I’m currently learning Mobile app development for Android using React Native 📱